Albertosaurinae: Relationship of Gorgosaurus and Albertosaurus

 The close similarities between Gorgosaurus libratus and Albertosaurus sarcophagus have led many experts to combine them into one genus over the years.
 Albertosaurus was named first, so by convention it is given priority over the name Gorgosaurus, which is sometimes considered its junior synonym.
 William Diller Matthew and Barnum Brown doubted the distinction of the two genera as early as 1922.
 Gorgosaurus libratus was formally reassigned to Albertosaurus (as Albertosaurus libratus) by Dale Russell in 1970, with many subsequent authors following his lead.
 Combining the two greatly expands the geographical and chronological range of the genus Albertosaurus.
 Other experts maintain the two genera as separate.
 Canadian paleontologist Phil Currie claims there are as many anatomical differences between Albertosaurus and Gorgosaurus as there are between Daspletosaurus and Tyrannosaurus, which are almost always kept separate.
 He also notes that undescribed tyrannosaurids discovered in Alaska, New Mexico, and elsewhere in North America may help clarify the situation.
 Gregory S. Paul has suggested that Gorgosaurus libratus is ancestral to Albertosaurus sarcophagus.

 Phylogeny

 Albertosaurinae is a basal subfamily of tyrannosaurids.
 They were recognized in the 2014 analysis of the new genus Nanuqsaurus, a derived tyrannosaurine.
 Albertosaurinae was recovered as including only Albertosaurus and Gorgosaurus.
 Albertosaurus and Gorgosaurus are kept separate by most classifications, as should be according to Currie.
 The cladogram below was found during the analysis of Nanuqsaurus by Anthony Fiorillo and Ronald Tykoski.

+In the phylogenetic analyses in their 2025 reanalysis of Nanotyrannus, Zanno and Napoli consistently recovered Bistahieversor and Jinbeisaurus as members of the Albertosaurinae.
+Their maximum parsimony analysis also recovered Teratophoneus and other yet-undescribed southern tyrannosaur specimens as members of the group, though no such placement is found in the fossilized birth–death (BI-FBD) model, and further research is required to test the stability of this placement.